saipriya121/Business-Analytics-with-Qlik/README.md

-# Data-Driven Innovations in Supply Chain Management with Qlik
+# Data-Driven Innovations In Supply Chain Management With Qlik

 ## Dataset Links